 - use mathematical software (Maple) in elaborating mathematical models.

-- preparing for lectures by self-study and doing exercises;
+- preparing for lectures and tutorials by self-study and doing exercises;

 - doing the exercises;

 - written test with open questions and/or multiple choice questions (100%).